veb86/fpspreadsheet/examples/other/readme.txt

 - images/demo_write_images: shows how to create workbooks/worksheets with
   embedded images.

+- pagelayout/demo_pagelayout: show a few cases how the page layout can be configured for printing and print preview.
+After loading the created file into Excel or Calc switch to the print preview to see the effect of the selected parameters.

 - protection/demo_protection: demonstrates cell and sheet protection supported by FPSpreadsheet.